Qatari Aircraft Carrying Assistance For Palestinian In Gaza Arrives In Egypt's Arish

-The aid included food and shelter supplies provided by Qatar Fund For Development (QFFD) to be further transferred to Gaza, bringing the total number of planes to 61, carrying a combined total of 1,897 tons of aid.
+The aid included food and shelter supplies provided by Qatar Fund For Development (QFFD) and Qatar Charity to be further transferred to Gaza, bringing the total number of planes to 61, carrying a combined total of 1,897 tons of aid.

 The assistance comes within the framework of the State of Qatar's support for the brotherly Palestinian people, and its full support for them during the current difficult humanitarian conditions.